nhsconnect/prm-practice-migration/guide/03-pre-migration-planning.md

 <!--The DDE is the 'Documented Data Extract' that shows what physical data is to be included in the extract and its format and structure (see DMI02).
  [UPLIFT] added reference to the Supplier SLA in terms of responding to a request for an extract -->

 A data extract request will also need to be completed for any other supplier who will need to migrate data.
-For example, any document management and scanning systems such as DocMan or anticoagulation management software such as INR Star.
+For example, any document management and scanning solutions such as DocMan or anticoagulation management software such as INR Star.

 __The request needs to be completed as early as possible__.
 The existing suppliers (source) have varying lead times/notice periods to provide this data upon request; for example, a supplier may require up to 5 weeks notice. __Any delays to giving notice may impact the migration timeline__.

-## Clean up the current system data
+## Clean up the current solution data

-The new supplier (target) (providing the new clinical system) or GP IT delivery partner (such as a Commissioning Support Unit) can advise the Practice on any common/known data issues when migrating to the new system (these may vary from system to system).
+The new supplier (target) (providing the new clinical solution) or GP IT delivery partner (such as a Commissioning Support Unit) can advise the Practice on any common/known data issues when migrating to the new solution (these may vary from solution to system).

 Rectifying the data early and before the [Initial data production phase](initial-data-production) will reduce the amount of work the Practice needs to complete during later phases.